10 Best Angle Grinders of 2022 – Reviews & Top Picks

 You can get angle grinders for a wide range of prices.
 The nice thing is that, at least as far as power tools go, this is a relatively inexpensive one.
 Because the price of a decent grinder is generally fairly modest, even budget buyers are in a position where they can get something really solid.

 One thing should be clear after reading our angle grinder reviews: there are lots of great options out there.
 If you want the best of the best, you’ll probably want to pay special attention to our top choice, the DeWalt DWE402 4-1/2-Inch 11-Amp Paddle Switch Angle Grinder.
-It’s an efficient, powerful tool that stands up well to heavy use.
+It’s an efficient, powerful tool that stands up well to heavy use and easily earns its spot as the best angle grinder this year.

 Budget buyers also have some good options to keep in mind.
 Our best for the money pick, the BLACK+DECKER Angle Grinder Tool, provides an incredible combination of value and performance.